Semi-Charmed Life: Composition

 "Semi-Charmed Life" is an alternative rock and power pop song, composed with a rap-influenced singing style.
 However, when writing the composition, Jenkins contends that he was more broadly influenced by hip hop music.
 The song incorporates "shoegazer and big guitar-chord soundscape musicality," as described by bassist Arion Salazar.
 Other musical instruments used are brushes and a drum machine.
 Reverb, wah-wah, tremolo and flange are also employed throughout the song in order to add "extra texture and sonic diversity."
 In "Semi-Charmed Life", Jenkins sings a refrain consisting of "doo, doo, doot" that was inspired by Lou Reed's 1972 single "Walk on the Wild Side", with Jenkins referring to "Semi-Charmed Life" as an answer song.
 "Semi-Charmed Life" opens with "loud guitars and a thudding rhythm section," which persists throughout the song.
 The verses are sung with a "hip-hop cadence," while the chorus is "[belted] out in [an] anthemic style."

 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of G major and is set in time signature of common time with a tempo of 104 beats per minute.
-Jenkins's vocal range spans three octaves, from G3 to C6.
+Jenkins's vocal range spans nearly three octaves, from G3 to C6.
 The song has a sequence of G–D–C in both the verses and chorus and G–D–C–G/B–Am in the bridge, as its chord progression.
 The lyrics of "Semi-Charmed Life" carry a message of crystal meth addiction, inspired by the drug addictions that Jenkins witnessed from several of his friends.
 Jenkins explained in Billboard magazine that the juxtaposition between the melody and lyrics were intentional, as it was meant to represent "the seductiveness of speed."
 Jenkins further explained: "Speed's a very bright, shiny drug, and I wanted the song to sound like that, but I also wanted the frustration in there.
 So a real poetic decision is determining the music.
 That's why you have that bright, melodic chorus but also that dirty guitar sound."